jamesrharwood/srqr/items/data_collection_instruments.md

 title: Data collection instruments and technologies
 checklist:
     text: Describe any instruments (e.g., interview guides, questionnaires) and devices (e.g., audio recorders) used for data collection; describe if/how the instrument(s) changed over the course of the study.
+writing_guide:
+    text: |
+        * List all data collection instruments (e.g., interview schedules, questionnaires)
+        * Who developed them, and how?
+        * Where can readers access them?
+Consider sharing them in the article, as a supplement, or via a repository like the OSF.
+        * Describe any equipment you used for audio or video recordings.

 ---

 ## What to write